wp-plugins/facebook-vinyl/readme.txt

 == Changelog ==

+= 1.0.2 =
+* Fixed the fact that the last update broke it for others.
+* Added some rudimentary troubleshooting details into the plugin.
+They will show up as comments. <!-- fb vinyl error url: [[URL]] response: [[JSON]] -->
+* Unsupported get requests in the error code above is FB's way of saying, you: A) don't have permission.
+B) that doesn't exist.

 = 1.0.1 =
-* Please don't let this break everything.
-* Added some options.
-* Migrated to WP_HTTP as opposed to cURL.
-* Placed some error checking on the basic requirements for the plugin to work.
+* Fixed the name element for one user.

 = 1.0.0 =
 * Please don't let this break everything.